 The QR Code was invented in 1994 by a Japanese engineer, Masahiro Hara, as an alternative to the stripped barcode.
 Their initial purpose was to track car parts in large-scale manufacturing units.

-A major breakthrough for QR Codes happened in 2017 when Apple and Google incorporated QR Code scanning as a native feature in their mobile operating systems.
+A significant breakthrough for QR Codes happened in 2017 when Apple and Google incorporated QR Code scanning as a native feature in their mobile operating systems.
 This made it incredibly easy for people to use QR Codes, eliminating the need for dedicated scanning apps.

 On the 50th anniversary of barcodes, GS1—a non-profit that standardizes barcodes for global industries—announced "Project Sunrise 2027."
 It was an action plan for a global transition to QR Codes by 2027 from barcodes because of their inherent benefits for businesses and consumers.